GettingJiggyWithIt/Better-Linux/README.md

 Better Linux
 ============

 Here you will find post install bash scripts for Ubuntu 13.10 and Fedora (most versions).
-A script for Fedora is included too but I opted just to use fedorautils for a post-install ugprade.
+The script for Fedora just adds the RPM Fusion repos and installs fedorautils.
 ## Create a USB Install Drive on Linux

 Find your drive ID: